pablorubial/LaTeXToClipboard/README.md

 # Extract all content between $$ and $$ and copy it to the clipboard
 awk '/\$\$/ {flag=!flag; next} flag' /tmp/python_output.log | xclip -selection clipboard
 ```

-and give to this file permissions to be executed:
+Now, you have to make that file executable:
 ```bash
 chmod +x $HOME/software/shortcuts/latex_clipboard.sh
 ```

-Once the `.sh` file is executable, we can create a linux custom shortcut that basically when it is executed, executes the `.sh` file.
-In my case I associated the `.sh` file to the 'Ctrl' + 'Alt' + 'p' keyboard combination.
+Once the `.sh` file is executable, we can create a linux custom shortcut such that, whenenever it is executed, it runs the `.sh` file.
+In my case I linked the `.sh` file to the 'Ctrl' + 'Alt' + 'p' keyboard combination.
 This can be done as follows:

 <div style="text-align: center;">
   <img src="./media/shortcut.png" alt="Demo" style="height: 500px;">